Nugetinc/360-Revitalized/README.md

 - Complete the core features of the original store, including game browsing and purchasing simulation.
 - Integrate community features like game ratings and reviews.
 - Enhance support for emulation and modern systems.
+- Add the rest of the dashboards.
+-
 ## Request Games:
 You can request games in the issues or contact me on discord.